KarlHenrik/Jupyter-Notebook-Projects/_build/features/notebooks/Volleyball.md

 </div>

-## The Rules
+## The rules

+In volleyball, the goal is to make the ball hit the floor on your opponents side of the net.
+The strategy then, is to make it as hard as possible for the opponent to catch the ball, often by setting up for a spike by the net after your team catches the ball.
+To get the ball into play, you serve the ball from behind the court, over to your opponents side, where they try to catch it.
+It is beneficial to also make their initial catch of the ball as difficult as possible, either by making the serve fast or unpredictable.

-When I say "the fastest possible serve", what I mean is the serve that takes the least amount of time to reach the opponents floor, giving my opponent the smallest amount of time possible to react to my serve.
+When I say "the fastest possible serve", what I mean is the serve that spends the least amount of time in the air before hitting the opponents floor, giving my opponents the smallest amount of time possible to react to my serve.

 Before I tackle the problem, I'll need to define some parameters, as the court, net, ball and air will affect the outcome of the serve.
 Information about the court, net and ball were taken from the <a href="https://www.fivb.org/EN/Refereeing-Rules/documents/FIVB-Volleyball_Rules_2017-2020-EN-v06.pdf">FIVB</a>.